microservices-community/microservices-2019/subpages/about.md

-Thank you all for a fantastic event!

-Microservices 2019 has ended, but a community was born.
-See you in the [Microservices Community](http://microservices.community).
+Microservices 2019 has ended, but the [community](http://microservices.community) behind it keeps growing.

-Here is a picture of the dedicated people who made it to the very end.
+Thanks to all the attendees for the fantastic event.

 ![Closing]({{ "/assets/images/group_picture.jpg" | absolute_url }})